Empowering Accessible Education in Nepal

 Himalayan Pariwar Munich e.V. has been granted €50,000 from the GIZ Diaspora 2030 program for this project.

-Our goal is simple: Turn dreams into reality for deaf children across Nepal by empowering them with the education they deserve.
+Our goal is simple: Turn dreams into reality for hearing-impaired children across Nepal by empowering them with the education they deserve.

 Key Objectives